planckbit/DataFleaker/README.md

     <img width="800" height="500" src="images/ConvertMongoDBResult_To_MySQLDB.png">
 </p>

 ## Final Thoughts
-    If you have any questions or ideas that you might like to see implemented you can email me at planckbit@att.net.
+    If you have any questions or ideas that you might like to see implemented in this prototype uou can email me at planckbit@att.net.
 Enjoy.
 Thanks.